ent/ent/doc/website/blog/2022-03-15-announcing-preview-support-for-tidb.md

 * Spin up a local instance of TiDB.
 * Connect Ent with TiDB.
 * Migrate our Ent schema with Atlas.
-* Insert and Query from TiDB using Ent.
+* Insert and query from TiDB using Ent.

 ### Preview support
 The integration of Atlas with TiDB is well tested with TiDB version `v5.4.0` (currently, latest) and we will extend that in the future.